top of page

 Course Description:

-• How is the Old Testament used in the New Testament?
+• How dependent is the New Testament on the Old Testament?

 bottom of page